lizzzshan/Planthurium/README.md

 # 🌿 Planthurium
-An anthuriums plant market where users can view my anthurium pollen, seedlings, and cuttings available for sale (I love anthuriums hehe)
+Planthuriums for anthurium enthusiasts and collectors!
+Explore our marketplace to buy, sell, or trade anthurium pollen and seedlings, connecting passionate growers worldwide!

 ## About the project
 There are a lot of online BST markets for houseplants, but not a lot for anthuriums.
 Anthurium pollen and seedlings are popular items to swap in the community.
-I saw that my plant community used Google Sheets as a database to collect info about anthurium pollen.
+I saw that my plant community used Google Sheets as a database to collect info about anthurium pollen and wanted to transform that into a fully functional website.

 ### Features and todo's